 The role is very different from that of a governor in a Local Authority school, recognising that the Head is the school’s Chief Executive and the Board is there to advise, support and challenge through appropriate channels and to evidence the impact that governance is having on the school’s progress.
 As in the world of non-executive directors, GST governors are expected to bring their skills to bear and to work in co-operation and collaboration with the staff team, the whole Local Governing Body and the Trust to bring about rapid and sustained improvement for the pupils they serve.

 The Trust is responsible for the appointment, performance management and professional development of the Heads, though the LGB’s work has a vital role to play in highlighting and evidencing the impact that the Head and governors are making through their termly meetings.
 Through their work in and for the school, governors come to know the school community and to be well-informed about its performance, able to talk about it confidently and accurately to the Trust, to Ofsted, to parents and to interested local groups.

 We very much appreciate the work that governors do and the part they play in the success of the schools they serve and indeed of the Trust.
 We hope that governors find reward in the impact they make on young lives and their individual experience of the living reality of the GST motto: Proud Traditions Wide Horizons High Achievement.

-I’m Diana Wilks married with 3 children (aged 3, 9 and 10) all at Lordswood School.
-I started working part time last year after being able to be a stay at home mum for 10 years.
-Prior to this I completed my degree in BA (Hons) Law with Social studies before working in Share Registration and progressing to a Client Relationship Manager at Capita Registrar’s in Share Plans.
-I am a Brownie Leader.
-I love to sew, cook and even managed to run the London Marathon in 2015.
+Diana Wilks has three children at Lordswood School and started working part-time last year after being able to be a stay at home mum for 10 years.
+Prior to this, she completed a degree in Law with Social studies before working in Share Registration and was a Client Relationship Manager at Capita Registrar’s.

 Claire Saxton – Clerk